ThemeCafe/Docs/docs/install/patching.md

 ??? failure "Having issues?"

-    - If you're getting a Source ROM checksum mismatch or a red "X", you can follow [Troubleshooting](../troubleshooting.md#checksum-mismatch)
+    - If you're getting a Source ROM checksum mismatch or a red "X", you can follow [Troubleshooting](../troubleshooting.md#checksum-mismatch).

-- Finally remove the `(Patched)` from the name
+- Finally remove the `(Patched)` from the name.

     - `Men2 (Patched).pack` -> `Men2.pack`

-Repeat this process for every file you want to patch
+Repeat this process for every file you want to patch.

 --------------------------------